 Having the freedom to express our opinions and understandings isn’t just about exercising our own fundamental rights.
-It also helps others enjoy theirs, by sparking public debate, increasing the free and open exchange of ideas, and informing them about important issues so they can make good choices when it’s time to vote.
+It also helps others enjoy theirs, by sparking public debate, increasing the free and open exchange of ideas, and informing people about important issues so they can make good choices when it’s time to vote.

 This is why self-censorship is such a big threat to democracy — when practiced by journalists or even members of the public, it stifles the free flow of information and restricts knowledge and understanding.
 It creates a void, into which steps the government or its allies with spin and propaganda to reinvent truth and manipulate voters.
 We see it not just in traditionally authoritarian states, but increasingly in Europe as well.